-- There is a reduction in homeostatic mechanisms such as a decrease in response of the respiratory system to changes in blood CO2.
+- There is a reduction in homeostatic mechanisms such as a decrease in the response of the respiratory system to changes in blood CO2.

 - Muscle tone is markedly decreased especially (hypotonia).

-- The eyes show rapid back and forth movements.
+- The eyes show rapid back-and-forth movements.

 - EEG shows activity similar to the waking state showing low voltage rapid waves very similar to the beta rhythm of the EEG during arousal.